mathigatti/affective-lists/README.md

 ## Procedure

-I collected some samples from the sources listed below and I turned that in JSON format with chatGPT help.
+I collected some samples from the sources listed below and I turned that in JSON format with chatGPT help, I also asked chatGPT to create some of the tables (almost) from scratch so it probably has errors.
 It's a work in progress, help is very much welcomed.

 ## Project Structure